DHHS stops Medicaid funds to 37 providers BEFORE due process!

 I understand fraud is important to catch and the misuse of Medicaid funds negatively impacts the entire system, but due process (a hearing or an appeal) is required before the state takes dramatic action, such as accusing providers of fraud without an appeal or hearing.

-Posted on November 6, 2012, in Uncategorized and tagged Fraud, IBM, Medicaid, North Carolina, North Carolina Department of Health and Human Services, October 17 2012, Prepayment, United States Department of Health and Human Services.
+Posted on November 6, 2012, in Medicaid and tagged Fraud, IBM, Medicaid, North Carolina, North Carolina Department of Health and Human Services, October 17 2012, Prepayment, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.